Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 What is the date today?

-This it's today.
+Oh, it's today.

 Well, anyway, that's not the point of the story.

-Nice ward claims that on this day, today, Earth occupies one of the most fragile positions in its orbits for the last 100 years.
+Niceward claims that on this day, today, Earth occupies one of the most fragile positions in its orbits for the last 100 years.

 According to the site, the shift in orbit will stop global warming, extend daytime hours, and create a more homogenous climate.

-Okay, following this so far, we've got this guy who's a scientist who wants to recruit 600 million people, too late now because the time's past.
+Okay, following this so far, we've got this guy who's a scientist who wants to recruit 600 million people, too late now because of time's past, 600 million people to jump, same time to change the Earth's orbit to stop global warming.

-This is an ABC news story.
+This is an ABC news story that gets even better.

 Niceward's theory has at least one major flaw.